The Rear Guard

 Summary of The Rear Guard

-- “The Rear Guard” As a Representative of War and Destruction: The poet opens the poem with a postscript of when it was written and puts the soldier in the battlefield.
-His first-person shows him in the battlefield of Hindenburg where he went through the harrowing experience of trench war between the Germans and the allied during WWI.
-The poem describes how they experienced the groping journey through tunnels amid dead bodies and human stench.
-The soldier is finding his way with his torch, smelling the acrid smell of the gun powder and human flesh.
+- “The Rear Guard” As a Representative of War and Destruction: The poet opens the poem with a PostScript of when it was written and puts the soldier on the battlefield.
+The battlefield of Hindenburg serves as the backdrop for his first-person perspective, where he recounts the traumatic and brutal experiences of trench warfare between the Germans and the Allied forces during World War I. The poem describes how they experienced the groping journey through tunnels amid dead bodies and human stench.
+The soldier is finding his way with his torch, smelling the acrid smell of the gunpowder and human flesh.
 When the soldier moves in the tunnel fifty feet blow, he comes across tins, bottles, and different broken things.
-He grabs the wall, comes across a dead body, and moves on after having conversed with the unresponsive dead body.
+Upon touching the wall for support, he is startled by a dead body.
+Despite the unsettling encounter, he bravely attempts to communicate with the lifeless form before ultimately deciding to press on.
 After that, he sees the livid face of the dead body, watches this dead by staring at eyes, and sees the agony in them.
 He moves to the next and feels the arrival of the dawn as if it is a ghost finding the soldiers living in the tunnels.
-He, finally, goes up to unleash “hell” on his enemies.
+Finally, he charges forward to unleash chaos upon his adversaries.

 Analysis of Literary Devices Used In The Rear Guard

-literary devices make poems flow and impact the readers with this flow.
-Sassoon has also used some literary devices in this poem whose analysis is as follows.
+The use of literary devices in poetry creates a seamless flow and resonates with readers.
+The poet also used some literary devices in this poem whose analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Groping along the tunnel, step by step” the sound of /o/ in “The rosy gloom of battle overhead” and the sound of /a/ in “Humped at his feet, half-hidden by a rug.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Groping along the tunnel, step by step” the sound of /i in “Humped at his feet, half-hidden by a rug.”

 - Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /s/ in “saw someone” and the sound of /f/ in “fifty feet.”